-The terms of an SMA are mainly set out and negotiated in an investment management agreement between the investor and the manager.
-While issues such as standard of care and indemnification are largely a matter of negotiation between the parties, the manager as an FCA-authorised firm is subject to the relevant regulatory requirements.
-These requirements include those relating to required disclosures to the client, exercising due care in providing services, acting in the best interests of the client and providing best execution in accordance with the applicable requirements.
+The terms for a separately managed account are mainly set out and negotiated in an investment management agreement between the investor and the manager.
+While issues such as standard of care and indemnification, etc, are largely a matter of negotiation between the parties, the manager as a regulated firm is subject to the relevant regulatory requirements.

+These requirements include: making required disclosures to the client, exercising due care in providing services, acting in the best interests of the client, and providing best execution in accordance with the applicable requirements.

 These prescribed investor protection requirements cannot be contracted out and they are typically more extensive where the investor is a retail client than when the investor is a professional client.
+Where the client is a retail investor or it has underlying retail investors, the investment manager will also need to comply with the Consumer Duty rules which require firms to deliver good outcomes to retail customers and sets out various investor-protection requirements.